ftsrg-rete/rete-lecture-notes/docs/rete-install-basics-en.md

 Open the `id_rsa.pub` file using Notepad, and copy the entire contents of the file.

 Next, go to [https://github.com/settings/keys](https://github.com/settings/keys), and click on `New SSH key`.
-Add a descriptive title for the key, select `Authentication key`, and paste the value of the key from the previious step:
+Add a descriptive title for the key, select `Authentication key`, and paste the value of the key from the previous step:

 ![](figs/install/2023-09-06-14-36-35.png)